VisualNeuroscience-UH/CxSystem/docs/config_tutorial.rst

 		**<trials_per_config>{int}:** Defines the number of trials for each simulation in the array run.

+		**<run_in_cluster>{0,1}** Defines whether the current run is going to be submitted to the cluster (this parameter has several parameters associated with it, more details are available in parallelism section of the documentation).

+		**<profiling>{0,1}** Defines whether CxSystem should report the benchmark using the built-in Brian profiler.

 Example of the params Titles & Values-lines: